PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 whose children already have pass-module owners, characterize it before production changes, and keep every test sequential and single-process under `uv`.
 Commit and push only; never create, update, or reopen a pull request.

+## Final input/dynamic composite characterization checkpoint

+The next two-stage candidate is characterized but not implemented.
+It joins the existing late input/affine/normalization composite with the existing very-late dynamic adapter composite.
+Both receive the exact same shared `ModelIRPassContext`; their raw nested tuple lengths are four and six.

+The fixed predecessor is `_advance_post_progress`.
+The fixed successor is the phase-recorded complete static-shape reconciliation `shape_reconciliation.primary.very_late_final`, followed immediately by the Split fallback assignment.
+The new owner must not absorb either successor or change any child schema, state identity, order, or result object.

+Focused characterization reports `1 passed, 1 xfailed`; complete affected characterization reports `399 passed, 1 xfailed`.
+The only xfail is the intentionally absent `passes/final_input_dynamic_orchestration.py`.
+Production and the 128-ID/128-owner phase store are unchanged.

+At resume, implement `run_final_input_dynamic_cleanup(context)` as a straight-line two-child owner, return both raw nested tuples unchanged, and replace only the two unconsumed lowerer locals.
+Preserve progress, reconciliation, Split fallback, all child owners, and all independent routes.
+Run affected and standard gates sequentially, then commit and push only.
+Never create, update, or reopen a pull request.